eric-sclafani/website/src/assets/resume/lib.typ

   ]
 }

-// #let resume-education-entry(
-//   title:none,

-// )

-/// Show cumulative GPA.
-/// *Example:*
-/// #example(`resume.resume-gpa("3.5", "4.0")`)
-#let resume-gpa(numerator, denominator) = {
-  set text(
-    size: 12pt,
-    style: "italic",
-    weight: "light",
-  )
-  text[Cumulative GPA: #box[#strong[#numerator] / #denominator]]
-}

-/// Show a certification in the resume.
-/// *Example:*
-/// #example(`resume.resume-certification("AWS Certified Solutions Architect - Associate", "Jan 2020")`)
-/// - certification (content): The certification
-/// - date (content): The date the certification was achieved
 #let resume-certification(certification, date) = {
   justified-header(certification, date)
 }

-/// Show a list of skills in the resume under a given category.
-/// - category (string): The category of the skills
-/// - items (list): The list of skills.
-This can be a list of strings but you can also emphasize certain skills by using the `strong` function.
 #let resume-skill-item(category, items) = {
   set block(below: 0.65em)
   set pad(top: 2pt)